 Thank you for your interest in an internship with the U.S. Commercial Service in China.
 Internship opportunities are available in the Commercial Section of the U.S. Embassy in Beijing and in the U.S. Consulates in Shanghai, Guangzhou, Chengdu and Shenyang.
-All locations offer an equally rewarding experience working with the U.S. Commercial Service.
+While this internship is unpaid, all locations offer an equally rewarding experience working with the U.S. Commercial Service.

 The Commercial Section is charged with helping U.S. firms export their goods and services to China.
 To accomplish this mission, we offer a variety of resources and services to assist U.S. companies entering the Chinese market.